-The mission of Greenville Health System’s Levi S. Kirkland Sr. M.D., Society is to collaborate with individuals and institutions to facilitate the success of healthcare educators, administrators, and providers as they work to improve the compassionate, innovative, and quality-filled care provided to our minority communities.
+The mission of Prisma Health’s Levi S. Kirkland, Sr., MD Society is to collaborate with individuals and institutions to facilitate the success of healthcare educators, administrators and providers as they work to improve the compassionate, innovative and quality-filled care provided to our minority communities.

 Membership in the organization is open to anyone with an interest in the society’s mission.
 View our current membership and organization’s leadership.

 The organization honors the contributions of Greenville’s first African American surgeon, Levi S. Kirkland Sr., MD.

 Founded in 2010, LSK offers a scholarship to benefit students who identify as Black/African American at University of South Carolina School of Medicine Greenville.
 In addition, Members of the Levi S. Kirkland, Sr. MD Society mentor students who identify as Black/African American.
 The goals of the mentoring program are to:

 - Support students throughout their medical school experience